router5/router5/README.md

 # react-router5

-> Higherh-order components and components for React when using [router5](https://github.com/router5/router5).
+> Higher-order components and components for React when using [router5](https://github.com/router5/router5).

 This package replaces `router5-react` which is deprecated.